The 8 Best Breast Pumps In 2017 - For Every Kind of Mother

 Any woman considering purchasing a breast pump will want to go over this checklist:

 - Cost: You’ll likely want to stick to something within your price range, but if you buy a cheap pump, you might find it doesn’t work well for you.
 And if that happens, you’ll have to buy another one to replace the dud you got the first time.
 You might save yourself a lot of time and aggravation if you just buy the one you want to begin with.
 Regardless of what it costs, it’s still cheaper than buying formula every week (source).
 Health insurance might kick in and cover part of the pump as well.
+Services such as Aeroflow Breastpumps that can assist you with this process (source).

 - The volume you plan to pump: If you plan to turn your breasts into Niagara Falls, you need to pick a pump that is made to cope with that kind of heavy usage.
 Some pumps are made for occasional use, while others are designed to handle many sessions a day.
 Knowing how much you expect to pump will help you choose between manual or electric pumps.